 External Audit had previously highlighted the importance of adhering to approved member-officer protocols in respect of sensitive information and the importance of all Councillors and senior officers having a clear understanding of their respective rights and responsibilities in relation to information held by the Council.
 A review of the Member/Officer protocol had commenced but completion of the revised document was delayed by Covid-19 and a subsequent delay pending the publication of the revised Councillors' Code of Conduct.
-Work has recommenced on the document and a revised protocol was considered and approved by the Council in August 2022.
-The delay to the agreement of this document has been significant but there is a benefit to the new protocol having been agreed by the new Council following the local government elections.
+Work has recommenced on the document and is expected to be considered by the Council in Summer 2022.
+The delay to the agreement of this document has been significant but there is a benefit to the new protocol being agreed by the new Council following the local government elections.

 The Council agreed a new Consultation Policy in April 2021, recognising the need to strengthen community engagement but also introduce more robust controls to manage significant consultations.
 The policy strengthens the management and governance of consultation activity by introducing a sign off process to ensure oversight and challenge at an early stage.
-The policy has undertaken a review that was considered by the Policy and Sustainability Committee in Summer 2022.
+The policy has undertaken a review that will be considered by committee in summer 2022.
 The policy and framework have provided additional support and guidance for Council officers when conducting a consultation.
 The framework also includes a self-assessment exercise and a Panel to consider significant consultations with an escalation to the Corporate Leadership Team for those consultations rated highest in the criteria.
 The review of the Policy found that the policy itself was understood widely by officers and the additional guidance and support was beneficial.
 The review did however note that there was often confusion between what constituted engagement and what was consultation, and that the standard 12 week consultation period was too inflexible for smaller consultations.
-The implementation of the Consultation Policy and framework has supported the improvement of consultations from the Council, it has provided consistency and guidance and raised the overall quality of Council consultations.
+The implementation of the Consultation Policy and framework has supported the improvement of consultations from the Council, it has provided consistency and guidance and raised the overall guality of Council consultations.
 The consultation advisory panel and the control and escalation aspect of the framework adds a layer of assurance and is a practical tool in improving the quality of consultations.
 Improvements following the review will make the policy and framework more agile and flexible, but caution should be exercised that the control elements of the framework are not diminished by the additional flexibility.